alderman-ai/cb6-prayer-project/README.md

 ## 5. Also worth confirming before wide distribution

-- **Bank name.** "Raiffeisenbank" is inferred from bank code 5500 in your published account 1031051032/5500.
-Please confirm, or it will be removed.
 - **Image permission.** Written permission to reuse the architect's renders is assumed but not documented.
 - **A print-resolution logo.** The best available is a 514px image that only works on dark backgrounds.

-- **Where the page will live.** `modlitebna.cb6.cz` currently serves your own site, so the Czech QR code and the printed address point there.
-If the campaign page is meant to take over that address, the QR codes stay correct.
-If not, they need regenerating — a quick change.
+(I also don't remember where the qr codes point to, probably the vercel versions because the subdomain isn't live yet I don't think.
+Easy fix, let me know if you need me to do it.

 ---